Special Air Service Regiment: Alleged war crimes

 During an operation in April 2013, an SASR corporal cut the right hands from the corpses of three insurgents after being told by a military lawyer that this would be an acceptable way of obtaining fingerprints.
 After this incident was reported to the senior Australian command at Tarin Kowt, the SOTG was withdrawn from operations for a week-long "operational pause".
 One soldier remained under investigation for this incident in August 2015, but was later cleared of all charges.

 In 2018, it was reported that a small number of SASR personnel were being investigated for possibly committing war crimes in Afghanistan.
 The allegations include the murder of a detainee in September 2012.
 Major General Jeff Sengelman, the head of Special Operations Command, was also reported to have issued a memo in 2015 which expressed concern over standards of leadership and accountability within the Regiment, and invited troopers to write to him about any concerns.
 Sengelman regarded the SASR as having the worst disciplinary record of any unit in the Army.
 A 2015 report by the former head of ASIO David Irvine judged that the regiment was dysfunctional and affected by "arrogance, elitism and a sense of entitlement".

 In 2020, further allegations arose of cover-ups and the deliberate killing of non-combatants.
 An inquiry by the Inspector General of the Australian Defence Force was expected to report to the Chief of the ADF later that year.

 In November 2020, an investigation by Justice Paul Brereton into allegations of war crimes found that SAS troops had been involved in the murder of 39 Afghan civilians, with prisoners being killed to "blood" new troops, and weapons and radios planted to disguise the crimes.
 None of the killings were "in the heat of battle".
 The Inspector-General of the Australian Defence Force Afghanistan Inquiry Report was published in November 2020.
 The report stated that some of the incidents the inquiry uncovered constituted "possibly the most disgraceful episode in Australia's military history, and the commanders at troop, squadron and task group level bear moral command responsibility for what happened under their command, regardless of personal fault", though no information on these incidents was published on legal grounds.
 36 incidents have been referred to the Australian Federal Police for prosecution, and the 2nd squadron will be disbanded in the wake of the findings and be replaced with a new sub-unit.
 The Chief of the ADF considered disbanding the SASR as a whole, but decided to pursue improvements to its culture instead.

+In June 2023, a Federal Court judge found as part of a defamation action Roberts-Smith had initiated that it was "substantially true" he had killed a prisoner in Afghanistan during 2009 and ordered other SASR soldiers to kill two prisoners during 2009 and 2012.
+Several SASR soldiers who testified to support elements of Roberts-Smith's evidence were found to have not been reliable witnesses.